 "Do more with less" has, for years, consistently been a reaction to these services.
 There are many products and services pushed forward under this flag, be it cloud services, SDI over IP, and many others.
-At Aveco, we strongly believe that future products and services will not be less expensive than they are today, they just offer to do things in a different, but not necessarily better way.
+At Aveco, we strongly believe that future products and services will not be less expensive than they are today.

 Aveco has the strategy of “doing more with less” by strong optimization of media workflows, by improving utilization of technical resources and by maximizing automation of processes.
 This significantly reduces CAPEX as well as OPEX, while increasing revenues by introducing new services to the viewers and business partners/advertisers/sponsors.

 What We Learned About Our Products at NAB

 We won TV Technology magazine’s 2018 NAB Best of Show Award for Ad Juggler!
 That’s great for us and you, as it tells us that Ad Juggler is a significant product in today’s complex marketplace which can have an important impact on your business.

 Ad Juggler helps broadcasters execute play-level sponsorship during live sport events, implementing a standing order from traffic, posting to the as-run log, and reconciling to traffic-and-billing.
 By simply using a hot key, ads can be placed at important moments such as goals, wickets, or touchdowns.
 There can be multiple categories of ads and sponsorship, such as videos or graphics.
 This creates new avails — opportunities for additional revenue for you.